nightroman/FarNet.template/README.md

 [.NET SDK]: https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial/intro
 [FarNet]: https://github.com/nightroman/FarNet#readme

-With [.NET SDK] installed with Visual Studio 2017+ or manually, the easiest way to create module projects for [FarNet] is using *FarNet.template* from the NuGet gallery.
+With [.NET SDK] v6 installed with Visual Studio or manually, the easiest way to create module projects for [FarNet] is using *FarNet.template* from the NuGet gallery.

 Projects created from the template can be used for development and debugging in Visual Studio and VSCode.

-*.NET Core is not supported at the moment*, see [#16](https://github.com/nightroman/FarNet/issues/16).

 To install the FarNet module template from the NuGet gallery, run: